chapter two

 saveUser(firstName, lastName, email, birthDate, city);

 The story is clear and easy to follow at a glance: validate and save a user.
 Stories organize complexity into coherent, memorable sequences.
 Like any good narrative, code should have clear characters, a well-defined plot, and a meaningful conclusion.
-This is the essence of a unique literary genre we’ll explore throughout this chapter: narrative code.
+I refer to this structured approach as narrative code.

-2.4.4 Levels of narrative: Action, scene, chapters, and table of contents
+2.3.4 Levels of narrative: action, scene, chapters, and table of contents